G-Two/homeassistant-subaru/README.md

 * [Events](#events)

 ## Description
-This Home Assistant custom component retrieves vehicle information and actuates remote services provided by [Subaru STARLINK](https://www.subaru.com/engineering/starlink/safety-security.html) (currently only available in USA and Canada).
+This Home Assistant custom component retrieves vehicle information and actuates remote services provided by MySubaru Connected Services (formerly known as Subaru STARLINK) available in USA/Canada.

-This integration requires a telematics equipped Subaru and an active vehicle subscription to the Subaru STARLINK service.
+This integration requires a telematics equipped Subaru and an active vehicle subscription to MySubaru Connected Services.
 Before using this integration, you must first register and have login credentials to [MySubaru](https://www.mysubaru.com).

-Subaru has deployed three generations of STARLINK telematics.
+Subaru has deployed three generations of telematics.
 Use the table below to determine which generation your vehicle is.
 This table is a best guess based upon what Subaru [lists as available features](https://www.subaru.com/vehicle-info/subaru-starlink/starlink-safety-and-security/compare-packages.html?model=&year=).

 | Model     | Gen 1     | Gen 2     | Gen 3 |